Nazmul-Islam-Naim/laravel-oracle-setup/README.md

 3. **Migration errors**
    - Ensure the laravel_user has the necessary permissions
    - Check for syntax differences between MySQL and Oracle in your migrations

+3. **Test Result**
+   - Migration is working fine
+   - ORM is working fine
+   - Make two CRUD operations to verify the connection